 Children and Sex Assault Cases

-The law states that a victim under the age of 18 cannot be identified once an accused who is also under 18 has been charged, unless the victim’s parents consent or the victim consents after turning 18.
+In accordance with the with the Youth Criminal Justice Act, this policy extends to persons under the age of 18 who have been victims of a crime.
+This law states that a victim under the age of 18 cannot be identified once an accused who is also under 18 has been charged, unless the victim’s parents consent or the victim consents after turning 18.

-Names of the accused may be published, but will be considered on a case by case basis.
+Names of the accused may be published but will be considered on a case by case basis.